-On August 18, 2020, the Company entered into a credit agreement (as amended, the "2020 Credit Agreement") with BMO Bank N.A. (f/k/a BMO Harris Bank N.A.), as Administrative Agent, Swing Line Lender and L/C Issuer and other lenders.
-The 2020 Credit Agreement originally provided for a \$425.0 million term loan B facility (the "Term Loan B") and a \$175.0 million revolving credit facility (the "Revolver"), which was subsequently reduced to \$170.0 million following the effectiveness of the 2024 Amendment (as defined and discussed below), with sub-limits for the issuance of letters of credit and swing line loans up to the aggregate amounts of \$75.0 million and \$10.0 million, respectively.
-The Term Loan B will mature on August 18, 2027.
-Prior to the 2017 Senior Notes Redemption, if any of the 2017 Senior Notes had remained outstanding beyond certain dates, the maturities of the Term Loan B and the Revolver would have been subject to acceleration ("spring-forward maturity").
-However, following the 2017 Senior Notes Redemption and the consummation of the 2024 Amendment, the spring-forward maturity of the Term Loan B is no longer in effect and the spring-forward maturity of the Revolver has been extended (as described below).
+On August 18, 2020, the Company entered into a credit agreement (the "2020 Credit Agreement") with BMO Harris Bank N.A., as Administrative Agent, Swing Line Lender and L/C Issuer and other lenders.
+The 2020 Credit Agreement provides for a \$425.0 million term loan B facility (the "Term Loan B") and a \$175.0 million revolving credit facility (the "Revolver"), with sub-limits for the issuance of letters of credit and swing line loans up to the aggregate amounts of \$75.0 million and \$10.0 million, respectively.
+The Term Loan B will mature on August 18, 2027, except that if any of the 2017 Senior Notes (defined below) remain outstanding beyond future dates specified below, the maturity of certain amounts of the Term Loan B will be accelerated ("spring-forward maturity").
+As amended (see below), the spring-forward maturity provisions are as follows: (i) if on January 30, 2025, any of the 2017 Senior Notes remain outstanding, the maturity date for one tranche of the Term Loan B (representing 10.2% of the principal balance) shall be January 30, 2025 (which is 91 days prior to the maturity of the 2017 Senior Notes), subject to certain further exceptions.
+The Revolver will mature on August 18, 2025, unless any of the 2017 Senior Notes are outstanding on January 30, 2025, in which case any extensions of credit under the Revolver will be reduced to zero, in each case, on January 30, 2025, subject to certain further exceptions.